 Maine Policy Review publishes timely, independent, peer-reviewed analysis of public policy issues relevant to the state of Maine.
 Since its founding in 1991, the journal has become recognized as a definitive source of objective information and for its thoughtful coverage of current and emerging policy issues.
-Maine Policy Review is published jointly two times per year by the Margaret Chase Smith Policy Center at the University of Maine and the Margaret Chase Smith Foundation.
-The material published within does not necessarily reflect the views of the University of Maine or the Margaret Chase Smith Foundation.
+Maine Policy Review is published two times per year by the Margaret Chase Smith Policy Center at the University of Maine.
+The material published within does not necessarily reflect the views of the University of Maine.

 Maine Policy Review is nonpartisan and encourages debate among its contributors.
 It is intended for a diverse audience, including state policymakers; government, business, and non-profit leaders; students; and general readers with a broad interest in public policy.
 Legislators and other policymakers routinely seek both present and past issues of the journal to inform their work, and business executives cite the journal as a primary source of informed information about economic issues.
 College and university students routinely use the journal to better understand issues affecting Maine.